m00nd00r/Practical-Machine-Learning/PredictExercise.md

 ## Results

 As you can see from these results, fit1 does slightly better than fit2.
-Not what I expected: apparently leaving in more variables allows the boosting method to do a better a job.
+Leaving in more variables allows the boosting method to do a better a job.

 Here are the confusion matrices to see how well each performs.
 Again, predictions from fit1 do a bit better.
+I've also include the missclassification rate

 ```r